-Sleeping in a luxury beachfront bure was obviously what we envisioned when we first imagined one week in Fiji, but spending some time experiencing the real Fiji and genuinely connecting with the local culture quickly became very important to us.
-I scoured the internet for weeks, pouring over reviews until I finally decided this was it:
+Obviously, when we first imagined one week in Fiji, pictures of luxury beachfront bures clouded our vision.
+But spending time experiencing the real Fiji and genuinely connecting with the local culture quickly became very important to us.
+I scoured the internet for weeks, pouring over reviews, until I finally decided this was it:

-For about $225 FJD for the night, we would stay in a cabin on the property of a local couple.
-Our stay also included the chance to tour the village, meet children at a local school, and experience a taste of Fijian life that greatly differed from the nearby resorts.
+For about $225 FJD for the night, we stayed in a cabin on the property of a local couple.
+Our stay also included the chance to tour the village and meet children at a local school.
+We couldn’t wait to experience a taste of Fijian life that greatly differed from the nearby resorts.

 To be perfectly honest, I did have some concerns.
-For one, I didn’t want this to be some voyeuristic experience, and it was hard to tell in advanced if the local villagers approved of Westerners coming in to gawk at their way of life.
-But this is where our hostess, Taupo, and her nephew, John, completely put any worries at ease as soon as we arrived.
+For one, I didn’t want this to be some voyeuristic experience.
+It was hard to tell if the locals approved of outsiders coming to gawk at their lives.
+But this is where our hostess, Taupo, and her nephew, John, quelled any worries as soon as we arrived.

-From the moment we slipped off our shoes and walked through her front door, Taupo encouraged us to ask as many questions as we wanted, and in return—as she had mostly Australian, Kiwi, and German visitors and very few from the US—she wanted to ask us about life in the states, places we’ve visited, and everything we knew about Barack Obama.
+From the moment we slipped off our shoes and walked through her front door, Taupo encouraged us to ask as many questions as we wanted, and in return, she wanted to ask us about life in the States.
+Because she mostly has guests from Australia, New Zealand and Germany, she was dying to hear about places we’ve visited, and everything we knew about Barack Obama.

-Over afternoon tea and coffee (something to get used to in its own right—the hubs and I have never sat and had a piping hot drink when it was one billion degrees of humidity outside), we sat down to chat about our stay.
-Though our welcome packet said that bottled water would be available for sale, Taupo unfortunately didn’t have any on hand—this is definitely worth noting, because our only other options were to hitchhike into town, or walk over to the neighboring resort at Mango Bay.
+We sat down to chat over afternoon tea and coffee.
+This required some adjustment on our part.
+We’ve never enjoyed a piping hot drink during one billion degrees of humidity.
+Though our welcome packet said that bottled water would be available for sale, Taupo unfortunately didn’t have any on hand.
+This is definitely worth noting, because our only other options were to hitchhike into town, or walk over to the neighboring resort at Mango Bay.
 We opted for Mango Bay and that was an adventure in itself so: BYOW, once more.

-Our dinner: chicken & carrots with “red sauce,” lamb (which we later learned was more likely goat), potatoes, and breadfruit—a local starchy food that tasted a lot like potatoes and is boiled until soft and edible.
+Our dinner: chicken & carrots with “red sauce,” lamb (which we later learned was more likely goat), potatoes, and breadfruit.
+This is a local starchy food that tasted a lot like potatoes and is boiled until soft and edible.